xyproto/wallutils/README.md

   * `setwallpaper` can be used for setting a wallpaper (works both for X11 and Wayland).
   * `wayinfo` shows detailed information about the connected monitors, via Wayland.
   * `xinfo` shows detailed information about the connected monitors, via X11.
+  * `xml2stw` for converting GNOME timed wallpapers to the Simple Timed Wallpaper format.

 ## Example use of the `lsmon` utility